 It takes up to two years for some women before they start to see some signs of their pre-baby body, and yes, while some women might freak thinking they’ve lost that part of themselves forever, you should know it’s only a phase, and you will be snapping back into shape in no time.
 And they were right.

 16. Your Breastmilk Contains Different Nutrients at Different Stages

-At the start of breastfeeding, your breastmilk will supply more fructose and protein, but as your baby continues feeding, he will get the rest of the nutrient, which is fat.
+One of the things to know when expecting your first baby is that at the start of breastfeeding, your breastmilk will supply more fructose and protein, but as your baby continues feeding, he will get the rest of the nutrient, which is fat.

 This is why you must let your baby empty one breast before turning to the other, so he gets all the required nutrients.
 Changing him to the other before this will result in nutrient deficiency, a condition that will announce itself in your baby producing a green-like poop.